 Philip Tull recently received his Master of Financial Planning from Kansas State University, and will soon sit for the CFP® exam.
 He is a skilled soccer player and coach, an avid snowboarder, and a fearless fisherman.
 One of his goals is to make sure his Millennial peers don’t spend the rest of their lives living in basements – whether real or proverbial.

 This blog article is provided for general information only, and nothing contained in the material constitutes a recommendation for purchase or sale of any security, or investment advisory services.
-Reproduction of this material is prohibited, and all rights are reserved.
+Reproduction of this material is prohibited.
+All rights are reserved.
 Read the full Disclosure.